Dorstenia gigas Schweinf. ex Balf.f.

 How to Grow and Care

 Dorstenias are warm, loving plants, and they need a bit more water than regular succulents.
 They need a well-drained potting mix, and their water needs vary depending on the season of the year.
 Water regularly abundant from spring to fall.
-Allow the soil to dry slightly between watering, but make sure that they never dry out completely.
+Allow the soil to dry slightly between watering, but ensure they never dry out completely.
 During the winter months, they tend to go at least partially dormant.
 During this period, water very little.
 Giving plants a warm, sunny position can result in beautiful compact growing plants.
 Fertilizing plants once in a while during their growing period with a high potash and phosphorus fertilizer is recommended.

 Dorstenia gigas is endemic to Socotra Island.